BradGaddis/Godot-Obsidian-Flashcards/README.md

 # Godot-Obsidian-Flashcards
-A simply Python script to convert GODOT .html to useable .md files for the Spaced Repition plugin for Obsidian
+A simple Python script to convert GODOT .html to useable .md files for the Spaced Repition plugin for Obsidian